johnkerl/miller/docs/faq.rst

     { "Name": "Xiao, Lin", "Role": "administrator" }
     { "Name": "Khavari, Darius", "Role": "tester" }

-For Miller's <a href="file-formats.html#XTAB:_Vertical_tabular">XTAB</a> there is no escaping for carriage returns, but commas work fine:
+For Miller's :ref:`vertical-tabular format <file-formats-xtab>` there is no escaping for carriage returns, but commas work fine:

 ::